ProjetsPL/treehouse-theme/_posts/us/2020-08-14-christmas-ornaments-10-christmas-decorating-ideas.md

 ## Pinecone Christmas ornaments

-Pinecones make another great natural and zero-waste material that can used for Christmas decorations. **Painting them gold or silver with special spray-paint** is a popular method that has been used for years.
+Pinecones make another great natural and zero-waste material that can be used for Christmas decorations. **Painting them, gold or silver with special spray-paint** is a popular method that has been used for years.

 You can do more than that and create very original **Christmas decorations - snow-capped Christmas trees**.
 To make them, you need: